RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/multiple-active-proxy.md

 *status* command for rladmin.
 Look for the endpoint id information under the *ENDPOINT* section of the output.

-### Reapply Multi-Proxy Policies
+### Reapply Policies After Topology Changes

-You must manually reapply multi-proxy policies after topology changes, such as node restarts, failovers and migrations.
-To reset the policy, users can run:
+If you want to reapply the policy after topology changes, such as node restarts, failovers and migrations, run this command to reset the policy:

 ```src
 $ rladmin bind db <db_name> endpoint <endpoint id> policy <all-master-shards||all-nodes>